 File a claim with your insurance company quickly

-With a fire insurance claim, you need to reach out your insurance company right away.
+With a fire insurance claim, you need to reach out to your insurance company right away.
 They will ask you to fill out a proof of loss claim.
 This is where your damage inventory will come in handy.
 Use this list to help fill out the proof of loss claim.

 Keep a record of communication